kdrksml/kdrksml/README.md

 # Hi, I'm Kadir!

-I'm a senior student of Computer Engineering specializing in Data Science.
+I'm a newly graduated Computer Engineer specializing in Data Science.
 I'm passionate about analyzing data and deriving meaningful insights from it.
 Here's a little bit about me:

 - 🔭 I’m currently specializing in data analysis and working on various projects in this field..
 - 🌱 I’m continuously learning and improving my skills in Python, SQL, and data analysis tools.